 Each year ARCOM awards a number of sponsored prizes for best papers.
 This is an important recognition of the hard work the delegates have put into conducting much interesting research and developing the papers that publish those efforts.
-The awards all enjoy a £250 financial reward together with the certificate that honours the award.
+The awards all enjoy a £250 prize (or equivalent) together with the certificate that honours the award.

 ARCOM has a number of commemorative awards we give annually on surveying/project management (Paul Townsend Commemorative Award), innovation (Rod Howes Commemorative Award) and social impact/significance (David Langford Commemorative Award).
 The past members of our community ARCOM commemorates each made a significant contribution to the field.